-The Mpls Downtown Improvement District is committed to working with the downtown community to create a safe environment for those who live, work, play, visit and explore here.
-The MDID works with public, private, and non-profit organizations as well as law enforcement and outreach groups to achieve its safety goals.
-There are resources available to you in downtown through these initiatives, and MDID invites you to take part in or learn about these resources so you can fully enjoy and experience downtown.
+The Mpls Downtown Improvement District is committed to working with the downtown community to create a safe environment for those who live, work, play, and visit.
+DID collaborates with public, private, and non-profit organizations, local law enforcement, and outreach groups to achieve its safety goals.

-Below is a Top 10 list of MDID efforts, relationships and collaborations that help keep downtown a safe, vibrant and thriving environment.
-Also read the Minneapolis DID’s Annual Report and the Finance & Governance guide for more information on its greening, cleaning and safety initiatives.
+Below is a list of DID initiatives and collaborations that help keep downtown a safe, vibrant and thriving environment.
+View our Annual Report and Operating Plan for more information on greening, cleaning and safety initiatives.

-The Minneapolis DID Ambassadors are friendly faces here in downtown—people who are approachable and welcoming.
+The DID Ambassadors are friendly faces here in downtown—people who are approachable and welcoming.
 They can offer suggestions for things to do, help with directions, and even open doors for you if your hands are full.
 But they are also a group that helps keep downtown safe by keeping a watchful eye on the streets.
-If you see something you wish to report, the MDID Ambassadors will be able to assist you.
-MDID Ambassadors are a wide variety of people with a common love for downtown, and they’re here to help ensure a greener, cleaner and safer downtown environment.
-MDID Ambassadors can be found Monday-Friday from 7 am-11 pm, Saturdays from 10 am-11 pm and Sundays from 10 am-6 pm.
-Last year, the MDID Ambassadors made 61,155 pedestrian assists, bagged 20,556 bags of trash and 2,354 bags of recycling, and they removed 30,497 gum spots.
-For more information, please contact Jeff Heinrich.
+If you see something you wish to report, the DID Ambassadors will be able to assist you.
+Ambassadors are a wide variety of people with a common love for downtown, and they’re here to help ensure a greener, cleaner and safer downtown environment.
+DID Ambassadors can be found Monday-Friday from 7 am-11 pm, Saturdays from 10 am-11 pm and Sundays from 10 am-6 pm.

-The Mpls DID’s Safety Communications Center, located within the Minneapolis Police Department’s 1st Precinct, serves as a downtown safety information hub.
-Dispatch Ambassadors work inside the MDID Safety Communications Center 365 days a year, responding to pedestrian requests from Ambassadors on the street, tracking weather and emergency alerts, communicating with outreach services for people in need, monitoring public area cameras and collaborating with private security.
-The Safety Communications Center is a resource available for day-to-day needs as well as a major asset for overseeing big downtown events like the Major League Baseball All-Star Game in 2014.
-The Safety Communications Center dispatches more than 45,000 MDID Ambassador hospitality assists and 250 Ambassador service responses annually.
-For more information on the MDID Safety Communications Center, contact Shane Zahn.
+Mpls DID’s Safety Communications Center, located within the Minneapolis Police Department’s 1st Precinct, serves as a downtown safety information hub.
+Dispatch Ambassadors work inside the DID Safety Communications Center 365 days a year, responding to pedestrian requests from Ambassadors on the street, tracking weather and emergency alerts, communicating with outreach services for people in need, monitoring public area cameras and collaborating with private security.
+The Safety Communications Center is a resource for day-to-day needs as well as a major asset for overseeing big downtown events like the Major League Baseball All-Star Game in 2014, Super Bowl LII in 2018 and the NCAA men's basketball Final Four in 2019.
+For more information on the DID Safety Communications Center, contact Shane Zahn.

-The Minneapolis Downtown Improvement District and Minneapolis Police Department worked together to create a new community engagement program collaborating with the MPD Police Reserves program.
-The program aims to increase police visibility along Nicollet Mall and in the Warehouse District during the summer and fall.
+The Mpls Downtown Improvement District and Minneapolis Police Department worked together to create a community engagement effort by collaborating with the MPD Police Reserves program.
+The program aims to increase police visibility along Nicollet and in the Warehouse District during the summer and fall.
 Goals of the program include improving public safety efforts, security communication via RadioLINK, and both public and private collaborations.
-In 2016, the Police Reserves made 1,468 positive citizen contacts, 675 business contacts, 32 suspicious person stops, 72 medical responses and 28 disturbance responses.

-The Downtown 100 Chronic Offenders program allows a dedicated prosecutor and probation officer to be assigned to up to the top 100 downtown offenders.
-It is a collaboration between the MDID, MPD, Minneapolis City Attorney’s Office, Hennepin County Community Corrections, St. Stephen’s Human Services, the Salvation Army, 1st Precinct neighborhood associations and other community and businesses and stakeholders.
+The Strategic Justice Partnership (fka Downtown 100) allows a dedicated prosecutor and probation officer to be assigned to up to the top 100 downtown offenders.
+It is a collaboration between the DID, MPD, Minneapolis City Attorney’s Office, Hennepin County Community Corrections, St. Stephen’s Human Services, the Salvation Army, 1st Precinct neighborhood associations and other community and businesses and stakeholders.
 It also includes provision of housing and treatment services for offenders in need of assistance.
-Last year, there was a 67 percent reduction in crime by the Downtown 100 offenders within the MDID boundaries.
-That is the seventh straight year of a reduction of 65 percent or more.
-For information on the Downtown 100 program, please contact Heidi Johnston.
+For the seventh straight year this program has seen of a 65% or more reduction in crimes committed by the program offenders.
+For more information, please contact Heidi Johnston.

-Minneapolis DID and the Minneapolis Police Department work closely together to facilitate safety workshops throughout the year.
+Mpls DID and the Minneapolis Police Department facilitate safety workshops throughout the year.
 These complimentary, on-site personal safety workshops are aimed toward helping businesses, employees and residents of the downtown community learn safety trends, prevention tips and available resources.
 Safety training workshops include Intro to Personal Safety, Advanced Personal Safety Training, Personal Safety & Public Transportation, and Self Defense for Cyclists.
 They work for new businesses moving into downtown or long-time downtown businesses who want to continue ensuring their employees’ safety.
-Last year MDID conducted 70 workshops.
+Last year DID conducted 70 workshops.
 For more information on Safety Workshops or to schedule one for your team, contact Renee Allen.